yogapradnyanaa/Bellabeat-Case-Study-With-R-Google-Data-Analytics-Capstone/README.md

 - TotalSteps – reflects overall daily activity intensity.
 - VeryActiveMinutes, FairlyActiveMinutes, LightlyActiveMinutes – indicate different levels of activity types.
-- SedentaryMinutes – captures sedentary behavior or lack of movement.
 - Calories – represents total energy output.
 - ActivityDate – used to analyze daily trends (e.g., from April 12 to May 12, 2016).